Our top pick for

-NeoGenomics's "short interest ratio" (SIR) is the quantity of NeoGenomics shares currently shorted divided by the average quantity of NeoGenomics shares traded daily (recently around 679682.71028037).
-NeoGenomics's SIR currently stands at 6.42.
-In other words for every 100,000 NeoGenomics shares traded daily on the market, roughly 6420 shares are currently held short.
+NeoGenomics's "short interest ratio" (SIR) is the quantity of NeoGenomics shares currently shorted divided by the average quantity of NeoGenomics shares traded daily (recently around 1.1 million).
+NeoGenomics's SIR currently stands at 5.64.
+In other words for every 100,000 NeoGenomics shares traded daily on the market, roughly 5640 shares are currently held short.

 A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against NeoGenomics.

 Find out more about how you can short NeoGenomics stock.